Texiwill/aac-lib/ovfimport/README.md

 The why of this script is to aid in disaster recovery and creation of new environments easily.
 Put all the OVAs/OVFs in one place and let the tool do the work after some minor configuration.
-This tool does not import vCenter as that is handled by many other scripts.

 These tools read all the options for an OVA/OVF and allows settings to be specified for all of them as necessary.